Application screen configuration

 `processTabV1(id, name, type, permission, data)`

-Creates the process tab configuration.
+Creates process tab configuration.
 It takes five parameters:

 * `id` - unique tab identifier.